SAP/ui5-typescript/beta-statement.md

 1. The UI5 APIs related to OPA tests are not fitting TypeScript usage well yet.
 Further analysis will show what can be done about it.

     * It is not yet clear what a change would *exactly* mean.
+    * UPDATE: in 1.113 the existing OPA APIs have been described better and in more detail.
+Changes/additions are still pending.

 1. In general, we intend to remove any remaining globals.